NexusBot-official/Nexus/TERMS_OF_SERVICE.md

 ## Acknowledgment

-By using Sentinel Bot, you acknowledge that:
+By using Nexus Bot, you acknowledge that:

 - You have read these Terms
 - You understand these Terms